What is an employee recognition program?

 When defining your budget, look at how you can spend your money in a smart way that will benefit everyone in your business.

-For instance, you could invest in a platform or employee engagement software like Perkbox’s, which can be used company-wide and has perks that everyone will love.
+For instance, you could invest in a platform or employee engagement software like Perkbox’s, which can be used company-wide, and has perks and benefits that everyone will love.

 This will enable you to build an employee recognition programme that can run for years and years, helping you reap the benefits on a long-term basis.